Pride of Ownership

 We are pleased to once again be hosting the Pride of Ownership at this year's Classic Motorbike Show.
 A fantastic mix of motorcycles and bikes, including rare road and racing bikes, will once again be on display to battle for the "best in show" title.

-The Classic Motorbike Show is pleased to announce the annual Pride of Ownership contest is open to private owners of bikes from 2000 or older.
-We’re making it much simpler for classic motorbike owners to take part in our Pride of Ownership competition.
-Rather than all different classes, we just want to know who is the best in show.
+The Classic Motorbike Show's annual Pride of Ownership contest is open to private owners of bikes from 2000 or older.
+To make it much simpler for classic motorbike owners to take part in our Pride of Ownership competition, tather than all different classes, we just want to know who is the best in show!
 Each of the entrants chosen to appear at the show will receive two show passes and a certificate.
 Our judging panel will then pick the two runners up and the overall winner who will receive a trophy and the bragging rights to call themselves the best bike in show.

 Applications will open soon so keep an eye out for announcements.